Police hope to interview New York nanny in children stabbing

-NEW YORK (Reuters) - New York police on Friday are hoping to interview the critically wounded nanny suspected of stabbing to death two children of a CNBC television executive in the family’s luxury Manhattan apartment, a police official said.
+NEW YORK, Oct 26 (Reuters) - New York police on Friday are hoping to interview the critically wounded nanny suspected of stabbing to death two children of a CNBC television executive in the family’s luxury Manhattan apartment, a police official said.

 The New York Police Department official, who spoke on condition of anonymity, said the nanny, identified as Yoselyn Ortega, remains sedated in critical condition at a Manhattan hospital.
 Ortega, 50, who police say cut her own throat, has not been charged because police have not been able to interview her.